 - 4 tablespoons butter, melted (1/2 stick)

-- Roast the chickens for 1 1/2 hours, or until the juices run clear when you cut between a leg and thigh.
+Roast the chickens for 1 1/2 hours, or until the juices run clear when you cut between a leg and thigh.
+Use a meat thermometer to be sure the internal cook temp has reached at least 165F.

 Rich silky gravy made from pan juice and white wine